The View from Here: Good reads from Wales #WritingWales

 About BookerTalkWhat do you need to know about me?
 1. I'm from Wales which is one of the countries in the UK and must never be confused with England.
 2. My life has always revolved around the written and spoken word.
 I worked as a journalist for nine years then in international corporate communications 3.
 My tastes in books are eclectic.
 I love realism and hate science fiction and science fantasy.
 4. I am trying to broaden my reading horizons geographically by reading more books in translation

-Posted on March 1, 2016, in Wales, world literature and tagged Carys Davies, Dylan Thomas, Gwyn Thomas, Jack Jones, John Cowper Powys, Welsh authors, world literature, Writing Wales.
+Posted on March 1, 2016, in Welsh authors, world literature and tagged Carys Davies, Dylan Thomas, Gwyn Thomas, Jack Jones, John Cowper Powys, Welsh authors, world literature, Writing Wales.
 Bookmark the permalink.
 49 Comments.